 Let’s have a look at what happens when a dive or snorkel mask fogs up.
-Basically, you have condensation occur on the inside of your mask.
-The trapped air inside the mask is humid and when it hits the colder glass of your lens it starts to condensate.
+You have condensation that occurs on the inside of your scuba diving snorkel mask.
+The trapped air inside the snorkeling mask is humid.
+When it hits the colder glass of your lens, it starts to condensate.

 Brand New Dive or Snorkel Mask

-New dive and snorkel masks have a silicone coating left on the lens.
-This coating comes from the production process and if not completely removed will pretty much guarantee that the mask fogs up.
+If you don’t remove the layer entirely, it will pretty much guarantee that the mask fogs up.
 It won’t even matter what other anti-fog solutions you try, as long as this silicone coating is on the glass you’ll fog up.

-This will remove the left-over silicone coating from the glass.
+The toothpaste will remove the left-over silicone coating from the glass.
 You can even use toothpaste as an ongoing anti-fog solution for your mask.

 The second way to get rid of the silicone coating is to burn it off.
-For that you simply run the flame of a candle or of a lighter over the lens.
-This burns the silicone off and leaves a black layer of burnt silicone.
+For that, you run the flame of a candle or a lighter over the lens.
+The heat burns the silicone off and leaves a black layer of burnt silicone.

 You want to be very careful when you choose to use this method.
-If you’re not careful you might end up burning the silicone of the skirt and you can end up with a ruined mask.
-Also, if the lens is made of plastic then it will melt!
+If you’re not careful, you might end up burning the silicone of the skirt, and you can end up with a ruined mask.

 Used Scuba and Snorkeling Masks

 Take a few drops of baby shampoo and rub them onto your lens.
 You can also mix the baby shampoo with water and have it in a small spray bottle.
-Rinse just before you dive and you should not experience any fogging.
+Rinse just before you dive, and you should not experience any fogging.

 You could use regular shampoo instead.
-However, if during the dive you get water into the mask and then into your eyes, then the regular shampoo might sting.
-Baby shampoos are formulated to not cause tears and as such work better.
+However, if during the dive, you get water into the mask and then into your eyes, then the regular shampoo might sting.
+Baby shampoos are formulated not to cause tears and, as such, work better.

 A word of caution.
 Do not dump the baby shampoo and water solution onto the deck after you rinse out your mask.
 It might make the deck slippery as the shampoo is like soap!

-This method does work though and is probably the most often used way to prevent fogging.
-It does not make your mask smell as good as if you use baby shampoo though…
+This method does work, though, and is probably the most often used way to prevent fogging.
+It does not make your mask smell as good as if you use baby shampoo, though…

 A downside is also that the spit anti-fog doesn’t last very long.
 You’ll have to redo the same procedure before every dive.

 One safety measure you must consider when using spit.
-Never ever spit into your mask and then use the rinse bucket on the dive boat!
+Never spit into your mask and then use the rinse bucket on the dive boat!
 If only one of you divers is sick, the virus or bacteria will contaminate the water in the rinse bucket and expose other divers to it.
 Only use the rinse bucket for commercial anti-fog solutions or for whatever method the dive boat provides!

 Commercial Anti-Fog Solutions

-If that’s too disgusting or if you want to simply not have to use a method every time you dive then switch to commercial mask de-foggers.
+If that’s too disgusting or if you want not to have to use a method every time you dive, then switch to commercial mask de-foggers.